sophi-li/OKRs-self-learning/README.md

 - Utilize [spaced learning](https://medium.com/@CENTURYTech/what-is-spaced-learning-and-why-does-it-matter-7d2ecf2f0382) and repetition.
 Take frequent breaks.
 - Don't binge on tutorials.
 Get out of tutorial hell.
 Make sure you get hands on practice in.
 - [5 Ways to Stay Productive as a Self-taught Developer by Sophia (me)](https://dev.to/sophia_wyl/5-ways-to-stay-productive-as-a-self-taught-developer-efc)

+## Learning Methods
+In your learning journey, you'll likely come across written, video, audio or other types of resources.
+Try out different mediums and find out which enable you to learn most effectively.

 ## Interview Prep Resources
 Coding Practice: